-A row of trees near the new Royal Palace constitute the day-roost for hundreds of Indian flying foxes (Pteropus giganteus), huge fruit bats, which are hanging in the trees, head down.
+A row of trees near the new Royal Palace constitute the day-roost for hundreds of Indian flying foxes (Pteropus medius), huge fruit bats, which are hanging in the trees, head down.
 At dusk, they leave the trees in search of over-ripe fruit, while spotted owlets (Athene brama) emit their distinctive hissing scream, sounding like anything but a hooting owl.

 When I enter the office, there is this strange American, walking around and asking everybody: “Would you like to trek with me to Everest Base Camp?”

 Here I am, a timid young man from little flat Denmark, who has never been trekking in Nepal before.
 I have come to do a bit of hiking and to watch birds – not to do any great deed.
 We talk a bit, and I inform him that maybe the Everest trek will be a little too hard for me.
 I deliver my application for a trekking permit to a less demanding area and leave the office.
 However, I have only walked about a hundred yards, before I think: “Hmm, he did sound quite interesting – maybe I should join him anyway.”

 I go back to the office, where the American is still searching for a companion, and inform him about my change of plans.

 “Great”, he says, “my name is John Burke.
 And yours?”